simplethings/ZetaWebmailBundle/README.md

 # Zeta Webmail Bundle

-A flexible Webmail bundle for [Symfony2](http://www.symfony.com) to show lists and detailed view of mails loaded from arbitrary sources.
-Zeta Components are used to parse mails and access IMAP/POP sources, a simple interface is provided to allow any source of mails such as a database or the filesystem.
+A flexible Mail bundle for [Symfony2](http://www.symfony.com) for sending and displaying purposes You can show mailbox contents and mails loaded from arbitrary sources.
+Zeta Components is used to parse mails and access IMAP/POP sources, a simple interface is provided to allow any source of mails such as a database or the filesystem.

-Zeta Components sending and composing capabilities are also leveraged, a transporting service is provided.
+Zeta Components sending and composing capabilities are also leveraged, a transporting service is provided, making this bundle a dropin replacement for SwiftMailerBundle.

 The transporting service is integrated into the WebDebugToolbar and shows the number of sent mail per request and shows their headers.
 Zeta Webmail Bundle ships with a NullTransport that can be used for sending in development.

 ## Features

+* Sending of mails
+* Integration into WebDebugToolbar
 * List Mails from Imap/Pop accounts (pagination included)
 * Add arbitrary backend that provides mails.
 * Download mail as .eml to open with associated Outlook, Thunderbird or other mail clients.